intellitrend/intellitrend-mobile-zabbix-mediatype/README.md

 DataForge will automatically configure the required trigger action in Zabbix, so you can easily manage alerts from your mobile device.

-If you are interested in DataForge, click [here](www.intellitrend.de/) to learn more.
-TODO: update link.
+If you are interested in DataForge, click [here](https://www.intellitrend.de/cms/en/dataforge/) to learn more.

 ### FAQ